Nashville-Public-Library/talklib/README.md

 ### Prerequisites

-Before starting to podcast a new show, you must log in to the server and create a directory.
+Before starting to podcast a new show, you must log in to the server, create a directory, and upload some files.
+The `talklib` CLI has several functions to help you with this.
+Run `talklib --help` in your terminal to see a list of these helper functions.

 The directory should be named the same as the base name of the audio files for that show.
 For example, The Nashville Scene audio files are labelled as SceneMMDDYY.
 The directory name on the server should be `scene` in all lower-case.

 You must also add two files to this directory: an RSS Feed and and an image.